kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 - `ros2 lifecycle set /robot_manager cleanup`: Terminates the connection to the robot controller

 The integration of EKI not only helps the initiation of external control but also unlocks additional capabilities via ROS 2 controllers.
 For more details, refer to the [Controllers](https://github.com/kroshu/kuka_drivers/wiki/5_Controllers) wiki page.

-#### Notes

-By default, the EKI + RSI driver disables the robot drives.
-If an issue occurs on the controller side that results in the drives being turned off, you may need to restart the ROS 2 driver after acknowledging the corresponding messages.